trustrachel/pycon-2014-talk/abstract.md

  	* The promise of Flask - lightweight, free to be you.
 Here's a toolkit, now go build
  	* The bane of Flask - no batteries included.
 Here's a toolkit, now go build

-2. Extending functionality (5min)
+2. ??
+Flask architecture in 5 min (5min)
+	* ?? explain what is WSGI/Werzeug
+	* ?? explain signals
+	* ?? explain blueprints

-	* Flask-FeatureFlags - 100LOC
+3. Flask-FeatureFlags - a basic extension (10min)
-	* Adds custom functionality and jinja filters
-	* Go over how it does thi

-4. Changing behavior (5min)

-5. Supporting the ecosystem (5min)
-	* Flask <0.6
+	* adds feature flagging to Flask in ~100 LOC
-	* Flask 0.7-0.9
+	* topics covered:
+		- Using signals to hook into request lifecycle
+		- Storing functions in the global variable g
+		- Decorators to customize view behavior
+		- Customizing Jinja
+		- Installing your extension
-	* Flask 0.10+ and Python 3
+		- Python 3 support

+5. The Crazy Stuff (5min)
+	* ?? how much can you push the envelope?

+	* Good libraries to learn from:
+		- Flask-SQLAlchemy
+		- Flask-DebugToolbar

 6. Questions (5min)

 ADDITIONAL NOTES
 -----------------

-* Flask-FeatureFlags is open source and only ~100 LOC: https://github.com/trustrachel/Flask-FeatureFlags
+* Flask-FeatureFlags is open source: https://github.com/trustrachel/Flask-FeatureFlags

 This would be my first time speaking at a conference like PyCon.
 I’ve spoken at my company a few times and at PyLadies events.
 I'll have the opportunity to speak at several user groups beforehand.